Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 The robotic arm can be controlled to nod and shake its head after recognizing color through the camera.
 This process has two parts including color recognition and recognition feedback.

 The first part is color recognition.
 Perform Gaussian filter first to reduce noises of image.
 Convert the object color through Lab color space.
-You can refer to the content in folder “[OpenCV Basic Lesson/ 3.Color Space Learning]()” to learn about Lab color space.
+You can refer to the content in folder "[**OpenCV Basic Lesson/ 3.Color Space Learning**]()" to learn about Lab color space.

 Recognize the color of the object in circle through color threshold.
 Then perform masking on image.
 (Mask is to hide the whole or part of the processing image with the designated image, figure or object.)